MIDASverse/rMIDAS/README.md

 install.packages("rMIDAS")
 ```

-To install the latest development version, please use the following
+To install the latest development version, use the following
 code:

 ``` r